Scroll Top

 Does Acupuncture Hurt?

-Some people have a different reaction to needling, but in general, no. When a needle is inserted, a slight pinching will be felt.
-If needles are inserted in the back or other muscular areas you usually don’t feel the needles, but when the needles are placed in more sensitive areas a dull achy feeling can be felt.
+Some people have a different reaction to needling, but in general the sensation can range from a slight pinch to a dull ache.
+Some factors that influence the sensation are the tightness of the muscle, density of underlying tissue, scars, and hydration.
+When a needle is inserted, a slight pinching will be felt.
+When the needles are placed in more sensitive areas a dull achy sensation can be felt.
 However once the session is underway, many patients feel very relaxed and even fall asleep.

 Are There Other Forms Of Treatment Besides Needle Insertion?